-All prospective candidates who wish to be admitted to the Radiography program should contact the Allied Health Advisor.
+All prospective candidates who wish to be admitted to the Radiography Program should contact the Allied Health Advisor.

-- 1. Complete the requirements for admission to the College.
+- Complete the requirements for admission to the College.
 Admission to the College does not guarantee admission to the Program. - 2.
 Submit a formal application to the Program beginning September 15th through April 15th of each year to be considered for the next academic year.
 Applications that are submitted after the deadline will be reviewed at the discretion of the Selection Committee.
-Due to limited enrollment, we can not accept every applicant. - 3.
-File a degree plan with the Allied Health Advisor which shows evidence of: - a.
-THEA scores for THEA-eligible students or placement scores for THEA-exempt students which permit enrollment in college level courses.
-Official THEA scores must appear on a transcript o be sent directly to Galveston College from the test company on an official test score report form. - b.
+Due to limited enrollment, we cannot accept every applicant. - 3.
+File a degree plan with the Allied health Advisor which shows evidence of: - a.
+TSI scores for TSI-eligible students or placement scores for TSI-exempt students which permit enrollment in college level courses.
+Official TSI scores must appear on a transcript to be sent directly to Galveston College from the test company on an official test score report form. - b.
 Achieve a grade of "C" or better in MATH 0304 Intermediate Algebra or a passing placement test score within five years of acceptance into the Program.
-MATH 1414 College Algebra is strongly recommended. - c.
+MATH 1314 College Algebra is strongly recommended. - c.
 Achieve a grade of "C" or better in BIOL 2401 Anatomy and Physiology I, within five years of acceptance into the Program. - d.
 Achieve a grade of "C" or better in HPRS 1206 Essentials of Medical Terminology. - e.
-An overall G.P.A. of 2.5.
+An overall GPA of 2.5.
 It is highly recommended that the general education courses be completed prior to enrollment in the Program.
 A grade of "C" or better is required in the general education courses.
 Math and Sciences courses must be completed within five years of acceptance into the Program. - 4.
 Complete the Hepatitis B immunization series including titer or show proof of illness.
-To be eligible to apply to the Program, student must show proof that the immunization process has been started.
+To be eligible to apply to the Program, student must show proof that immunization process has been started.
 The process needs to be completed by the start of the Program.
-(This process takes seven months. to complete). - 5.
-Complete Varicella immunization (Chicken pox) or show proof of illness by the start of the Program. - 6.
-Complete a background check through the College at students cost upon acceptance to Program. - 7.
+(This process takes seven months to complete). - 5.
+Complete Varicella immunization (chicken pox) or show proof of illness by the start of the Program. - 6.
+Complete a background check through the college at students cost upon acceptance to Program. - 7.
 Complete a clear drug screening test as directed by the Program. - 8.
-Meet with the Program Coordinator upon request.
+Potential student may need to complete an interview or meet with the Program Coordinator upon request.